Owning the Conservation Narrative

 Youth involvement in wildlife conservation

 Malawi can get young people involved through active and vibrant wildlife clubs.
 In my secondary school days, in the late 80s, we had a couple of clubs that were directly or indirectly linked to conservation.
 I was a member of the school wildlife club where we frequently engaged with the Wildlife Society of Malawi.
 During one school holiday, we went on a multi-day trip to Lengwe National Park in Chikwawa with wildlife members from my school Blantyre Secondary School, Henry Henderson Institute (HHI) and other schools.
 I was also a member of the President’s Award Scheme.
 The scheme covered several areas but had an element of the outdoors.
-As members, we spent a weekend camping in Michiru Conservation Area in Blantyre learning about wildlife and the outdoors.
+As members, we spent a weekend camping in the Michiru Conservation Area in Blantyre learning about wildlife and the outdoors.

 I am not sure if such clubs still exist but these are good avenues through which to nurture young leaders in the fight for a better Malawi.
-Boy and girl scouts were banned in our days, but these are also excellent initiatives through which young leaders can learn about conservation.
+Boy and Girl Scouts were banned in our days, but these are also excellent initiatives through which young leaders can learn about conservation.

 Our corporate leaders also have an important role to play.
 Local community initiatives often lack resources and publicity.
-Their leaders, some of whom are young and ill-equipped, could do with much needed mentoring.
+Their leaders, some of whom are young and ill-equipped, could do with much-needed mentoring.
 Business leaders and organisations can play a tremendous role in shaping these young minds in areas of leadership, communication and mobilising resources.

 A rise in wildlife crimes